West Highland Way. A walk through Scotland’s Mountains and Mists.

 The great ‘way’ forests and woods are encountered after Drymen.
 Garadhban Forest offers the first introduction to sweeping forest trails as well as the way’s wild campers.
 They trudge out of the trees to join in the procession on the narrow birch-hedge lined track, like medieval monks of old on their way to matins only wearing rucksacks instead of carrying prayer books as we head to Conic Hill.

-The Devil’s Staircase is often touted as being the toughest ascent.
+The Devil’s Staircase is touted as being the toughest ascent.
 Looking at the almost vertical path up Conic Hill, a row of walkers ahead of us plodding ant-like upwards, imagining a steeper hill is impossible.
-And disconcertingly, descending hikers are actually smiling as they offer advice..
+And disconcertingly, descending hikers are actually smiling as they come down, some leaning heavily on their poles.
+Sadism in hill-walking.

-There is a grassy knell slightly off the summit; a natural viewing platform where others were flopped taking a breather before the trek back down.
-The loch is bonnie and benign viewed from this celestial perch.
-Its string of islands like a necklace.
+And flopping on this natural viewing platform, you take your first peep at the Bonnie Banks of Loch Lomond wearing its string of islands like a necklace.
 The shoreline roads and paths disappear into the woods and forests that line the eastern shore.
 A path way walkers all must take.

 What is hidden from up high is the lochside arduous obstacle course of tree roots, roughly hewn stone steps, and undulating, narrow paths – especially after Inversnaid.
 The way weaves through enchanted ancient woodland and glades that absorb sound.
 It feels as if a goblin king or two may leap out cackling at your pathetic efforts from behind a bush, or a fairy or two may be found perched on the colourful toadstools.
 The towering trees gently peter out onto patchworks of open moorland and occasional dips to the shore.
 The Cobbler and other loch mountains standing in salute.